-This memorandum transmits the Federal Housing Finance Agency's (FHFA) management response to the recommendation in the report prepared by FHFA-OIG, Fannie Mae Controls Over Short Sales Eligibility Determination Should be Strengthened (Audit Assignment: AUD-2012-015) We appreciate the opportunity to provide feedback on this draft report and the FHFA-OIG findings.

-FHFA views short sales as an important alternative to foreclosure that often benefits both the homeowner and Fannie Mae.
-Short sales represent an important loss mitigation option for Fannie Mae with respect to borrowers who are not eligible for a home retention solution.
-Although a short sale represents a loss to Fannie Mae, the amount of the loss is less than would be incurred if the property went to foreclosure.
-Fannie Mae has established the Streamlined Documentation Program to assist with the management of a large volume of short sales and to ensure that eligibility determinations to participate in short sales are appropriate and fully documented.
-Fannie Mae also uses a Servicer Quality and Risk (SQR) review as its primary tool for evaluating servicer compliance with the Fannie Mae Servicing Guide requirements, including those related to short sales.
-As part of that process, loans are selected and reviewed to assess the level of compliance, and findings are evaluated and may require remediation on the part of the servicer to improve the level of compliance.

-The report notes that the processes established by Fannie Mae are effective, with the exception of those investor owned properties identified during the FHFA-OIG review.
-FHFA is concerned that investors who own properties may have the ability to repay from sources other than the property, questioning the appropriateness of approving a short sale.
-As such, FHFA is working with the Enterprises to terminate the eligibility of investor owned properties from the Streamlined Short Sale option, which will substantially address the FHFA-OIG's findings and recommendations.
+MEMORANDUM TO: Russell A. Rau, Deputy Inspector General for Audits FROM: Jon Greenlee, Deputy Director, Division of Enterprise Regulation Sandra Thompson, Deputy Director, Division of Housing Mission and Goals SUBJECT: Audit Report: Fannie Mae Controls Over Short Sales Eligibility Determination Should be Strengthened (Audit Assignment: AUD-2012-015) DATE: Nov 1, 2013 response to the Over Short Sciences 2012-015) W OIG findings FHFA views homeowner a Fannie Mae v Although a shoe incurred if Documentatic ensure that eli- documented.
+For evaluating hose related to short sales as an important alternative to foreclosure that often benefits both the nd Fannie Mae.
+Short sales represent an important loss mitigation option for with respect to borrowers who are not eligible for a home retention solution. nort sale represents a loss to Fannie Mae, the amount of the loss is less than would the property went to foreclosure.
+Fannie Mae has established the Streamlined on Program to assist with the management of a large volume of short sales and to igibility determinations to participate in short sales are appropriate and fully Fannie Mae also uses a Servicer Quality and Risk (SQR) review as its primary tool servicer compliance with the Fannie Mae Servicing Guide requirements, including to short sales.
+As part of that process, loans are selected and reviewed to assess the liance, and findings are evaluated and may require remediation on the part of the prove the level of compliance. tes that the processes established by Fannie Mae are effective, with the exception of owned properties identified during the FHFA-OIG review.
+FHFA is concerned who own properties may have the ability to repay from sources other than the